hackelia-micrantha/eyespie/docs/CLUES.md

 ## Clues

-Clues are all about points for the user.

-The degree of difficulty of finding a clue should increase the points.
+- help players guess things
+- provide points based on difficulty

 ### Proofs

-Before a clue is selected, there are clue candidates used as proof
+- groups of candidate clues
+- use to verify a guess

-A proof is used to verify the guess, but also to select the best clue for description with the maximum point value.
+- used to select the best clue

+### Types

+#### Location

+- accuracy
+- importance (landmark, terrain)
+- distance from player home

+#### Labels

+- confidence level
+- number of labels found

+#### Color

+- color names
+- closest color
+- number of matches

 ### Storage

-Clues are saved as a serialized json object.
+- serialized json

-Clues are naturally sortable so the first clue is the candidate.
+- sortable by point value